dikiopolos/RtCampQAE/README.md

  ### LOCAL CONFIGURATION

- 1. Import RtCampQAE package from into Eclipse
+ 1. Import RtCampQAE package into Eclipse
-    - Clone the remote repo to local the local directory that you use for your eclipse workspace
+    - Clone the remote repo to your local directory that you use for your eclipse workspace
     - In Eclipse, click File > Open Projects from File System > opens Import Wizard
       - Navigate to local repo in Import Source
       - Check box for project RtCampQAE